 If you or someone you love sustained severe burns, and you believe another person or party was at fault, reach out to our Oregon burn injury lawyers at The Gatti Law Firm right away.
 We can sit down with you during a complimentary consultation and go over the details of your situation to determine if you have a personal injury case.
 Should you choose our firm to represent you, we will immediately get to work gathering relevant information and evidence to build your case.
 Our attorneys bring more than 45 years of experience in personal injury litigation and are ready to pursue the maximum compensation you are owed.

-Contact us online or call (503) 543-1114 today to request a free initial consultation with our legal team.
+Contact us online or call (503) 543-1114 today to request a free initial consultation with a burn injury attorney.

 What Are the Most Common Causes of Burn Injuries?